wolfSSL/wolfTPM/examples/u-boot/README.md

 # Experimental support for U-boot

-Thanks to wolfTPM, U-boot can perform all TPM 2.0 operations
+wolfTPM could be used with all platforms that have hardware SPI support or can use the U-boot software bit-bang implementation(SPI_SOFT).

+The example wolfTPM IO Callback was tested on RPI3 model B with ST33 TPM 2.0 module, using `make rpi_3_32b_defconfig` and changes to the DeviceTree as described below in `U-boot preparations`.

-## Current state of U-boot
+## Current state of TPM support in U-boot

-The existing U-boot support for TPM is limited to only several commands:
+The internal U-boot support for TPM is limited to only several commands:

 * TPM2_PCR_Read
 * TPM2_PCR_Extend